hkim399/Note-Timer/README.md

 4. Click Load unpacked and click Note-Timer folder and click Select Folder

 Tip: Pin Note-Timer so it is easier to access it.

+Based on CodeX Talks Chrome Timer Extension with addition to extra text copy features.